DrummerHead/react-flow-diagram/README.md

 };
 ```

-It's recommended to find an entitiy size that is a multiple of the grid size; however you're free to choose any positive `number`.
+It's recommended to find an entity size that is a multiple of the grid size; however you're free to choose any positive `number`.

 `customEntities` can be defined as: